rbmiao/rails-docker/README.md

 # Docker Rails App

 Ruby on rails development Environment.
+Default port changes to :3031 instead of :3000

 ## Docker